My Photography & Travel Guide to Edinburgh, Scotland

 Calton Hill:

-Calton Hill, five minutes' walk from the east end of Princes Street, is Edinburgh's most famous panoramic viewpoint and the location where thousands of Edinburgh's iconic photographs have been made.
+Calton Hill, five minutes' walk from the east end of Princes Street, is Edinburgh's most famous panoramic viewpoint and the location where thousands of the city's most recognized photographs have been made.
 From the summit, the city spreads in every direction: Edinburgh Castle and the Old Town to the west, Arthur's Seat and Holyrood Park to the south, the Firth of Forth to the north, and the New Town's Georgian grid below.
+The hill is home to the Nelson Monument, the Dugald Stewart Monument — a circular Doric temple that serves as the classic foreground element for sunset compositions — and the National Monument, Scotland's unfinished replica of the Parthenon begun in 1826 and abandoned for lack of funds.

 At Sunrise